Great Industrial Exhibition (1853): Exhibits

 Some limited Irish furniture industry was shown, including the linen and lace industry which the Irish could identify with.
 Also Bog wood carvings and Celtic Revival jewellery and other items were showcased, including the Tara Brooch, displayed with the modern imitations which were already fashionable.
-However none of this inspired new Irish Industry.
+However, none of this inspired new Irish Industry.

 There were a few American exhibits including Colt and Singer.
 Colt sold 40 pistols to the Irish prison system.

 There were also some exhibits from Australia, including examples of gold from several fields.

 It was the first Worlds Fair to exhibit fine arts paintings.
 Included in the fine arts section were the calotype photographs which had been taken by Edward King-Tenison, of Castle Tenison, Co.
 Roscommon of the villages and towns of Spain.
 E.K.
 Tenison had developed a technique which enabled him to enlarge his pictures to a size which were appropriate for exhibition.

 British exhibits were limited to those companies who were looking for markets in Ireland, with little success.
-It was only during its last month that Dargan convinced the railways to offer a very inexpensive excursions rate and combined with an admission ticket for almost nothing, did some of the general Irish public get to see the crystal palace in Dublin.
+It was only during its last month that Dargan convinced the railways to offer a very inexpensive excursion rate and combined with an admission ticket for almost nothing, did some of the general Irish public get to see the crystal palace in Dublin.